Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Change of Attention Scores to Entities After Steering

-Gemma 2 2B~(Figures~\ref{fig:gemma2_2b_attn_after_steering_from_unknown} and \ref{fig:gemma2_2b_attn_after_steering_from_known}) and Gemma 2 9B~(Figures~\ref{fig:gemma2_9b_attn_after_steering_from_unknown} and \ref{fig:gemma2_9b_attn_after_steering_from_known}) average attention scores to entity tokens after steering with the top known entity latents and top unknown entity latents.
+Gemma 2 2B~(Figures~\ref{fig:gemma2_2b_attn_after_steering_from_unknown} and \ref{fig:gemma2_2b_attn_after_steering_from_known}), Gemma 2 9B~(Figures~\ref{fig:gemma2_9b_attn_after_steering_from_unknown} and \ref{fig:gemma2_9b_attn_after_steering_from_known}) and Llama 3.1 8B~(Figures~\ref{fig:llama_attn_after_steering_from_unknown} and \ref{fig:llama_attn_after_steering_from_known}) average attention scores to entity tokens after steering with the top known entity latents and top unknown entity latents.
 Error bars indicate standard deviation.
 For the known entity latent steering we use prompts with unknown entities, for the unknown entity latent steering we use prompts with known entities.
-The strength of the steering coefficient is $\alpha=100$.
-We show heads starting from layer 15 in Gemma 2 2B and layer 25 in Gemma 2 9B, coinciding with the point where information propagates to the last position.
+The strength of the steering coefficient is $\alpha=100$ for Gemma models and $\alpha=20$ for Llama 3.1 8B.
+We show heads starting from layer the latent is found, and the steering is done.